DanielaHz/DanielaHz/README.md

 <table>
   <tr>
     <td>

-  - 🎨 I’m passionate about developing tools that apply computer graphics concepts in any industry!
+  <pre>🎨 I’m passionate about developing tools that apply computer graphics concepts in any industry!</pre>
-  - 🔭 I graduated with Merit from the MSc in Computer Animation and Visual Effects at Bournemouth University in the UK
+  <pre>🔭 I graduated with Merit from the MSc in Computer Animation and Visual Effects at Bournemouth University in the UK</pre>
-  - 🌱 I maintain a personal website: graphicsjournal.com
+  <pre>🌱 I maintain a personal website: graphicsjournal.com</pre>
-  - ✨ My personal phrase is: I want to touch my limits, not imagine them
+  <pre>✨ My personal phrase is: I want to touch my limits, not imagine them</pre>
-  <pre>🟣 3.
-Currently super interested in Robotics simulation and LLM's integration</pre>
+  <pre>❤️ Currently super interested in Robotics simulation and LLM's integration</pre>

 </td>
     <td align="center">